-7 ways to achieve thicker eyebrows when you've waxed them all to hell
+8 ways to achieve thicker eyebrows when you've over-plucked, tweezed, or waxed them

-We are no longer living in the ’90s when thin brows were a big beauty trend, no matter how fierce Rihanna looked on the cover of British Vogue.
-Flash forward to 2018 and you’ll see that thick, luscious brows are all the rage.
-Unfortunately, not everyone is blessed with naturally thick brows.
+We are no longer living in the ’90s when thin brows were a big beauty trend, no matter how fierce Rihanna looked on the September 2018 cover of British Vogue.
+Flash forward to 2020 and you’ll see that thick, luscious brows are all the rage.
+Unfortunately, not everyone is blessed with naturally thick brows, and you may be wondering how (or if) you can get your brows to grow thicker.

 For most of my life, I’ve had full brows.
 But, after struggling to find someone to groom my brows in college, I opted to shape them myself.
 Then, I noticed that my brows started thinning out drastically.
 I was devastated, considering I had finally grown to love them.
+I began looking for how I could make my sparse eyebrows grow back thicker.
 With a lot of time, patience, and commitment, I finally got my brows full again and have been maintaining them over the years.
+So yes, you can make your eyebrows thicker, but it does take a bit of effort.

-Whether you’re aiming to achieve naturally thick brows, or just to make them look fuller, here are seven easy tips and tricks to follow:
+Whether you’re aiming to achieve naturally thick brows, or just to make them look fuller, here are eight easy tips and tricks to get thicker eyebrows:

 According to the licensed esthetician and marketing manager for Perfect Brows NYC, Shirin P., some methods of brow grooming may be more beneficial to your brow growth/thickness than others.
 “Threading is an age-old Indian method of brow hair removal, and the most gentle and customizable means of brow grooming,” Shirin tells HelloGiggles.
 “Unlike waxing and tweezing, cotton thread removes hair from the surface without risking damage to the actual hair follicle.”
 With waxing and tweezing methods comes a lot of pulling on the hair.
 If not done correctly, they can cause hair growth to be stunted, explains Shirin.